 Let me tell you darling, the more “to dos” you try to squeeze into your day the less you actually get done.
 As we move into a new year, eliminate just one thing from your to do list that you don’t delight in.
 Give yourself plenty of white space so that you can breathe.

 Five – Declutter Your Spaces

 Everything your world has energy, and this includes your physical space.
 Clear that pile of magazines off the coffee table, remove all the clothes in your closet that you don’t love, and get rid of all the knick knacks that are gathering dust.
 If you don’t love it, chunk it.

 One of my favorite magic tricks is to choose one room and completely declutter it and clean it from top to bottom.
 The visual component of less stuff to look at, take care of, or deal with holds incredible power over our state of mind and thus our stress levels.
 There’s nothing like fresh spaces as a way to embrace the New Year.

-Examine What Habits Serve You (And Vice Versa)
+Six – Examine What Habits Serve You and Which Ones Do Not

 Your every day actions are creating your life, so which habits are serving you?

 I’m not going to tell you to fix every bad habit, but do examine what habits are helping you love your life and which ones are not.
 After an honest assessment, commit to continuing a habit that serves you well and carrying it into the new year.
 And vow that in the new year, you will break at least one bad habit that’s dragging you down.

 Though I’m not a fan of resolutions, I am a big fan of setting goals.
 Leap into the new year with at least three goals for your life.
 Size doesn’t matter.
 What matters is that you are deciding that you deserve to achieve your dreams.